-“I once heard that expectations are resentments waiting to happen”
+As someone once said, expectations are resentments waiting to happen.

-When we have expectations about our loved one’s addiction recovery, we are expecting them to recover on our terms, with our guidelines, and demands, while doing it our way.
+When we have expectations about our loved one’s addiction recovery, we are expecting them to recover on our terms, with our guidelines and demands.